tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 **File:** [reading_stock_data.ipynb](Activities/02-Stu_Reading_CSVs/Solved/reading_stock_data.ipynb)

 Open the [solution file](Activities/02-Stu_Reading_CSVs/Solved/reading_stock_data.ipynb) and review the following:

-* In order to use Pandas, the `pandas` module must be imported into the Python environment.
+* In order to use Pandas, the `pandas` library must be imported into the Python environment.

   ```python
   import pandas as pd